 Three Minute Fiction Slam

-NHWP's Three Minute Fiction Slam is a fast paced literary competition that challenges writers to perform original pieces of fiction in three minutes or less in front of a panel of judges.
-This year's regional winners will gather for a final showdown at the NH Institute of Art on Thursday, March 9, 2017 at 7:00 PM.
+Three Minute Fiction Slam is a fast paced literary competition that challenges writers to perform original pieces of fiction in three minutes or less in front of a panel of judges.
+This year's regional winners gathered for a final showdown at the NH Institute of Art, French Building Auditorium, 148 Concord Street, Manchester, on Thursday, March 9, 2017 at 7:00 PM.

 Want to host a contest?